Christian Science: A Religion of Doing

 A well-known clergyman said a few days ago from his pulpit that Christian Scientists had dug an impassable gulf between themselves and the old churches by leaving their old churches and forming a new one.
 In making this statement, the distinguished prelate was indulging somewhat loosely in pulpit, if not poetic, license, and without any reflection upon the possibility of the public receiving his declaration as a modestly veiled announcement of the passing of his occupation.
 However, if the isolation of our church is as complete as the bishop says, and he can make the old churches believe it, this is our comfort and compensation, that there will never be another pulpit utterance against Christian Science in this world; for experience teaches that a church not accessible by the exits from other churches never unclutches the ministerial tongue.
 But there is no gulf, much less an impassable one, between the old churches and ours; hundreds of thousands of people nurtured in the old churches have found us, and thousands more are coming in the earnest conviction that to faith must be added works; that a mere profession of belief in God does not establish the mighty redeeming fact of belief in Him.
 We have invited many people to reform their lives, to study the Scriptures, to have faith in God, to follow the Christ, but not one to join our church.
 From what I have said you can easily see the reasonableness, if not the necessity, of forming a new church.
 The old churches think we are a little peculiar, and why?
 Because we believe in the infinite allness and goodness of God; believe that "in him we live, and move, and have our being;" believe that he is the "great Physician" who healeth all our diseases; believe that He is our refuge and strength in trouble, and demonstrate the absolute verity of our belief by our reliance upon God, and God only, in all the exigencies and emergencies of life.
 Is that unchristian?
 We appeal to the Christian men and women of the world, irrespective of church or creed, to hold in abeyance their traditional convictions, inherited beliefs, long enough to realize what a flood of light would be thrown upon the condition that confronts them, if they really believed — believed in the sense of trust, faith, reliance — the first clause of the apostles' creed, "I believe in God Almighty, the maker of heaven and earth."

-[From a pamphlet published by The Christian Science Publishing Society, 1909.]
+[Published in pamphlet form by The Christian Science Publishing Society, 1909.]